-Past Division Commander Bogart, of Wisconsin: We should not be in a hurry to dispose of this matter, as there may be some definite announcement come to us from the Commander-in-Chief of the Grand Army at any time.
-Why shouldn't we let this reof the Committee on Constitution, Rules and Regulations port of the Continue later in this session, because if we dispose of it now and should get into communication, we have to go down in the grave and dig up something.
-I would move as a substitute that this matter be left until the final report is handed in by this Committee:
+Past Division Commander Bogart, of Wisconsin: We should not be in a hurry to dispose of this matter, as there may be some definite an account come to us from the Commander-in-Chief of the Grand Army at any time.
+Why shouldn't we let this reof the Committee on Constitution, Rules and Regulations port of until a little later in this session, because if we dispose now and should get into communication, we have to go we in the grave and dig up something.
+I would move as a ubstitute that this matter be left until the final report is handed in by this Committee: